yowlonglee/Enhanced-Powergaming-Scripts/README.md

 - Automatically using appropriate healing potions and antidotes in combat.

 - Automatic use of healing spells when out of combat.
 Focus is on casting the appropriate healing spell in relation to the amount of damage being healed (i.e. reduced overhealing).
+Additionally, characters using these scripts will take turns when healing to avoid overhealing.

 - Casting PfMW or Shield of Lathander (SCS IWD spell that acts as the Cleric version of PfMW) if health drops below a threshold.